dvillevald/hand_gesture_classifier/README.md

   --output_layer final_result
  ```

-  **Important:** It seems that on some Google Vision AIY kits the logic of GPIO pins is inversed - pin.off() changes pin status to HIGH and pin.on() - to LOW.
+  **Important:** It seems that on some Google Vision AIY kits the logic of GPIO pins is inverse - pin.off() changes pin status to HIGH and pin.on() - to LOW.
 If you observe that your hand command classifier works but shows incorrect commands (e.g. displays *right* instead of *left*) then add the following line to the command above:

   ```
    --gpio_logic INVERSE